George Sanford (political scientist)

 George Sanford (1942/3 – 25 February 2021) was a professor of politics at the University of Bristol, England.
 He specialised in Polish and East European studies.
 In particular, he is considered an expert on the Katyn massacre, and published a book on that topic in 2005.
 On several occasions he was interviewed on Polish affairs in the mass media.
+He was a Labour candidate for the parliamentary seat of Dorset West in1970.
+He came second.

 He died on 25 February 2021 at the age of 78.

 Publications

 George Sanford has published several books and numerous articles and books chapters.
 His book publications include: